KevRyan2/fantasy-football-team-builder/README.md

 ## About

 The team builder uses weekly game data provided by DraftKings to generate a full team within the salary cap.
+It places a 'value' on each player according to their salary versus average points per game.

 ## Installation and Usage